 ELECTIVES: At the middle school level students are offered electives in order to provide exposure to a range of high-interest topics that allow for student choice.
 Electives have included: Outdoor Education, Photography/Yearbook, Theatre Arts, Family and Consumer Science, Wood Shop, Gardening, and a variety of art and music selections.
 Students participate in three electives per year.

-SERVICE LEARNING: All Middle School students at Wolf participate in Service Learning projects in order to apply their academic and social skills to address real-life needs in their school and wider community.
+SERVICE LEARNING: All Middle School students at Wolf participate in Service Learning projects in order to apply their academic and social skills to address real-life needs in their school and the wider community.
 Projects have included recycling and the impact on the environment, “buddy projects” with younger Wolf students, and drives to support those in need.